dannymagnus/CI_MS4_Elginis_Restaurant/README.md

 *27. As a site owner, I want users to be able to edit and delete comments or reviews*

-*37. As a site owner, I want users to be able to review and approve user comments*
+*37. As a logged in administrator, I want to be able to review and approve or delete user comments.*

 #### Feature 4 - Login/Signup
 The login or signup links allow users to sign in to an existing account, or to create a new account to post comments